davedelong/time/Documentation/1-Overview/1-Motivation.md

 In other words, the Foundation API surrounding `NSDateComponents` decreases expressivity and fluency.

-`Time` solves this by having properly pluralized properties on `Difference` values, and unpluralized properties on `Values`.
+`Time` solves this by having properly pluralized properties on `Difference` values, and unpluralized properties on `TimePeriods`.

 ## What should we do about this?